Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T: Acknowledgements

-Figure \ref{FigS10}(a) presents a comparison between low-$T$ and high-$T$ Fermi-liquid fits to the data collected on sample $\#18$ in magnetic fields of 0.5, 36 and 50~T applied with the angle $\theta=4.2~^\circ$.
-The low-$T$ and high-$T$ fits have been performed in temperature ranges $T_{sc}<T\leq4.2$~K and 2.1~K~$\leq T\leq4.2$~K, respectively.
 For field directions close to $\mathbf{b}$, i.e., at low angles $\theta$, an increase of $\rho_{xx}$ at low temperature and high field is attributed to a carriers cyclotron-motion effect, which is induced in the highest-quality samples.
-The cyclotron-motion effect leads to reduced fitted values of $A$, which take here non-physical negative values at the highest fields.
-Figure \ref{FigS10}(b) presents the field variation of $A$ extracted from electrical-resistivity $\rho_{xx}$ data collected on samples $\#1$, $\#2$ and $\#3$ in a magnetic field $\mathbf{H}\parallel\mathbf{b}$, which have been grown by the chemical vapor transport (CVT) method (data from \cite{Knafo2019_a}).
-In comparison with the MSF samples, the CVT samples have a lower quality, as indicated by a lower residual-resistivity ratio \cite{Aoki2024_a} and a smaller cyclotron-motion effect.
-The CVT samples $\#1$, $\#2$ and $\#3$ do not show a cyclotron-motion contribution to $\rho_{xx}$ at high fields and low temperatures, and they can be considered as a reference for a coefficient $A$ not affected by the cyclotron-motion effect.
-Figure \ref{FigS10}(b) shows that the field variations of $A$ extracted from high-$T$ fits on sample $\#18$ and extracted from low-$T$ fits on samples $\#1$, $\#2$ and $\#3$ are very similar, supporting that the high-$T$ fits permit extracting a coefficient $A$, which is weakly affected by the cyclotron-motion effect on our MSF samples.
+This effect leads to a negative slope of $\rho_{xx}$ versus temperature at high magnetic fields.
+Figure \ref{FigS12} illustrates this by focusing on Fermi-liquid fits done on sample $\#18$ in a magnetic field applied with the angle $\theta=4.2~^\circ$.
+Figures \ref{FigS12} (a) and (b) present a comparison between Fermi-liquid fits to the data performed on different temperature windows, for up- and down-sweeps of the pulsed field, respectively.
+While fits done in the lowest-temperature window end in non-physical negative values of the coefficient $A$ at the largest fields, fits done at intermediate temperatures $T\geq2.4$~K, where the cyclotron-motion effect remains limited, permit to better estimate the variation of $A$ for $H>H_m$.
+Figure \ref{FigS12}(c) presents the field variation of $A$ extracted with the two sets of temperature windows on sample $\#18$ with the angle $\theta=4.2~^\circ$.
+For comparison, the field variation of $A$ extracted in a previous study on samples $\#1$, $\#2$ and $\#3$ in a magnetic field $\mathbf{H}\parallel\mathbf{b}$, which have been grown by the chemical vapor transport (CVT) method (data from \cite{Knafo2019s}) is also shown.
+In comparison with the MSF sample $\#18$, the CVT samples $\#1$, $\#2$ and $\#3$ have a lower quality, as indicated by a lower residual-resistivity ratio \cite{Aoki2024s} and a smaller cyclotron-motion effect.
+The CVT samples do not show a cyclotron-motion contribution to $\rho_{xx}$ at high fields and low temperatures, and they can be considered as a reference for a coefficient $A$ not affected by the cyclotron-motion effect.
+Figure \ref{FigS12}(c) shows that the variations of $A$ in magnetic fields $H>H_m$ extracted from intermediate-temperature fits on sample $\#18$ and extracted from low-temperature fits on samples $\#1$, $\#2$ and $\#3$ are very similar.
+This supports that the intermediate-temperature fits permit extracting a coefficient $A$, which is weakly affected by the cyclotron-motion effect on our MSF samples for low angles $\theta$ and $H>H_m$.
+For $H\lesssim H_m$, the coefficient $A$ extracted here for sample $\#18$ is smaller than that extracted on samples $\#1$, $\#2$ and $\#3$ in \cite{Knafo2019s}.
+This low-field difference is a consequence from a finer analysis allowed by smaller temperatures steps in the present study.